Southwest Zone

 GALESVILLE RESERVOIR: Rainbow trout, bass

 Galesville anglers like other reservoir anglers in Douglas County will have more success fishing with flashy lures and with slower presentations.
+Try finding the depth the schools of trout are suspended at, for most success.
 The reservoir was stocked twice in the month of April and once in May.
 The reservoir is at full pool now.

 The lake is best fished from boats, but there is some bank access at a few spots along the lake.
 Anglers will want to keep an eye on the weather, because the lake can be very windy.
 Last updated 6/11/25.